Sifchain/realityspiral/docs/AI_Agents_UI_Interface_Documentation.md

 ```

 **Description:**
-This scenario highlights the agent’s ability to retrieve the current status of a specific charge by its ID (e.g., abc-123-def).
+This scenario highlights the agent's ability to retrieve the current status of a specific charge by its ID (e.g., abc-123-def).
 The agent provides detailed information, including the charge status (e.g., COMPLETED), amount, creation time, and expiration time.

 **When to Use:**
 This is useful for tracking payment statuses or verifying whether a charge has been completed, is pending, or has expired.